As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 For recipes like guacamole or pesto, a chef’s knife can double as a handy tool for smashing ingredients.
 Simply use the flat side of the blade to crush avocados, herbs, or nuts until they reach your desired consistency.

-Carving Knife: the Special Occasion Slicer
+Carving Knife: The Special Occasion Slicer

 While a carving knife may not see as much action as a chef’s knife on a day-to-day basis, it’s an indispensable tool for special occasions and holiday feasts.
 Here’s when to bring out your carving knife: